-CIMB bank offers loans to foreigners, but require that you’re a permanent resident.
+CIMB Bank offers loans to foreigners, but requires that you’re a permanent resident.
 You’ll also notice that they don’t provide much information over the phone, not in comparison to banks in Singapore or Hong Kong.

 You’re capable of buying both established and off-plan property with a home loan from CIMB.

 Maybank was originally established in 1960 and currently operates in Southeast Asia, it’s the biggest Malaysian bank.

 According to the verbal information received from Maybank, you need to be a local citizen or permanent resident to get access to their loans.
 However, according to Maybank’s website, they offer a loan called MaxiHome which is available to non-residents.

 The loan margin for the package MaxiHome is up to 95% with a tenure of up to 35 years, where you need to be maximum of 70 years old at expiry.
 In case you’re a non-resident, the rate will probably be significantly lower.

 I would recommend that you contact Maybank for a personal assessment and to receive the latest information.

 UOB is a Singaporean bank, founded in 1935, and one of the biggest banks in Asia.

 UOB informed me that it’s possible to get a loan as a non-resident foreigner, but it will be comparably difficult.
 Preferably, you should either work or be under the MM2H visa program explained above (where the same loan conditions apply).